 Restaurateurs are experts at developing creative concepts, serving delicious food, and creating fantastic guest experiences.
 Most restaurant owners are not experts at building user-friendly websites.
 If your restaurant is adopting digital ordering and off-premise, it’s more important than ever that your website is well-optimized, making it easy for guests to discover your restaurant online and find exactly what they’re looking for.

 And with 89% of diners researching restaurants online before visiting in-person, your website is often the platform for your guests' first interaction with your business.

-Whether you're building the site yourself, enlisting your particularly tech-savvy nephew, or contracting through a marketing agency, some components of restaurant website design are mandatory in order for the website to be a valuable resource for potential customers.
+Whether you're building the site yourself or hiring someone to do it for you, some components of restaurant website design are mandatory in order for the website to be a valuable resource for potential customers.

 Address, Phone Number, & Hours

 This information should be front and center on your homepage.
 Don't make people click around to find it.
 If your restaurant has multiple locations, list them all.
 Visitors will plug the address into Google Maps or email to a friend, so be sure that your address can be copied and pasted or is a direct link to an online map.
 Beyond an easy user experience, listing accurate key information on the homepage can help improve your rank in Google search results.

 Give website visitors the opportunity to keep in touch with you.
 If you're utilizing social media for your business, this is a great way to extend reach and improve the effectiveness of your posts.
 Visitors will go to your website to be sure that they're connected to the right social media page.
 You're likely not the only "Bob's Burgers" on Facebook, so link to your Facebook page through the website to avoid confusion with another location.